MicrosoftDocs/azure-devops-docs/docs/pipelines/process/environments.md

   > [!div class="mx-imgBorder"]
   > ![Environments in run details](media/environments-run.png)

+> [!TIP]
-If you're using an AKS private cluster, the **Environments** tab isn't available.
+> If you're using an AKS private cluster, the **Environments** tab isn't available.

-## Approvals
+## Manage approvals

+Use approval checks to do the following tasks:

-You can manually control when a stage should run using approval checks.
-You can use approval checks to control deployments to production environments.
+- Manually control when a stage should run and consume a resource.
+- Control deployments to production environments.

+### Prerequisites

+- You must be assigned to the Creator or Administrator role to manage approvals and checks.
+The Reader role doesn't allow you to manage approvals.

 Checks are a mechanism available to the *resource owner* to control when a stage in a pipeline consumes a resource.
 As the owner of a resource, such as an environment, you can [define approvals and checks](approvals.md) that must be satisfied before a stage consuming that resource starts.

-Currently, manual approval checks are supported on environments.
-For more information, see [Approvals](approvals.md).

-The creator, administrator, and user roles can manage approvals and checks.
-The reader role cannot manage approvals and checks.

 <a name="deployment-history"></a>

-## Deployment history within environments
+## View deployment history

-The deployment history view within environments provides the following advantages.
+You can do the following tasks when you're viewing deployment history.

-1. View jobs from all pipelines that are targeting a specific environment.
-Consider the scenario where two microservices, each having its own pipeline, are deploying to the same environment.
-In that case, the deployment history listing helps identify all pipelines that are impacting this environment and also helps visualize the sequence of deployments by each pipeline.
+- View jobs from all pipelines that are targeting a specific environment.
+The deployment history listing helps identify all pipelines that are impacting this environment and also helps visualize the sequence of deployments by each pipeline.

    > [!div class="mx-imgBorder"]
    > ![Deployment history](media/environments-deployment-history.png)

-2. Drill down into the job details reveals the listing of commits and work items that were newly deployed to the environment.
+- Drill down into the job details, where you seed the listing of commits and work items that were newly deployed to the environment.

    > [!div class="mx-imgBorder"]
    > ![Commits under deployment history](media/environments-deployment-history-commits.png)

-## Security
+## Manage security

+You can control who can create, view, use, and manage the environments with [user permissions](#user-permissions).
+You can also [authorize all or selected pipelines](#pipeline-permissions) for deployment to an environment.

 ### User permissions
-You can control who can create, view, use, and manage the environments with user permissions.

 There are four roles - Creator (scope: all environments), Reader, User, and Administrator.
 In the specific environment's **user permissions** panel, you can set the permissions that are inherited and you can override the roles for each environment.

+The following roles

--  Navigate to the specific **Environment** that you would like to authorize.
+- Go to the **Environment** to authorize.
--  Click on overflow menu button located at the top-right part of the page next to "Add resource" and choose **Security** to view the settings.
+- Select the overflow menu button located at the top-right part of the page next to "Add resource" and choose **Security** to view the settings.
--  In the **User permissions** panel, click on **+Add** to add a **User or group** and select a suitable **Role**.
+- On the **User permissions** page, select **+Add** > **User or group**, and then choose a suitable **Role**.

 [!INCLUDE [temp](../../organizations/security/includes/environment-roles.md)]

 > [!NOTE]
+>
-> - If you create an environment within a YAML, contributors and project administrators will be granted **Administrator** role.
-This is typically used in provisioning Dev/Test environments.
+> - If you create an environment in YAML, Contributors and Project Administrators get granted the **Administrator** role.
+This approach is typically used in provisioning Dev/Test environments.
-> - If you create an environment through the UI, only the creator will be granted the **Administrator** role.
-You should use the UI to create protected environments like for a production environment.
+> - If you create an environment through the user interface (UI), only the Creator gets granted the **Administrator** role.
+Use the UI to create protected environments.

 ### Pipeline permissions

-Pipeline permissions can be used to authorize all or selected pipelines for deployment to the environment.

-- To remove **Open access** on the environment or resource, click the **Restrict permission** in **Pipeline permissions**.
+- To remove **Open access** on the environment or resource for all pipelines, choose **Restrict permission** in **Pipeline permissions**.
-- To allow specific pipelines to deploy to an environment or a specific resource, click **+** and choose from the list of pipelines.
+- To allow selected pipelines to deploy to an environment or a specific resource, select **+** and choose from the list of pipelines.

 ## FAQ

-### I get an error message when I try to create an environment
+### Why do I get an error message when I try to create an environment?

-If you see the message "Access denied: {User} needs Create permissions to perform the action", you need to check your organization-level permissions.
-Go to **Organization Settings** > **Users** and check if you have the stakeholder role.
-The stakeholder role cannot create environments.
-Change your access level and check to see if you can now create environments.
-See [Troubleshoot user and permissions management](../../organizations/accounts/faq-user-and-permissions-management.yml) to learn more about user permissions.
+If you see the message, "Access denied: {User} needs Create permissions to perform the action", check your [organization-level permissions](../../organizations/security/view-permissions.md).
+See if you have the Stakeholder role, as stakeholders can't create environments.
+[Change your access level](../../organizations/security/change-access-levels.md) and check to see if you can now create environments.